 If GrafTech International were a bard, it could wax poetic in an ode to the electrode.
 The company is a leading maker in the US of graphite electrodes, which are essential to the production of electric arc furnaces.
 GrafTech also manufactures advanced carbon materials, flexible graphite products, flow field plates, gas diffusion layers, and carbon electrodes and refractories for the aeronautics, construction, energy, fire protection, marine, and transportation industries.
 Customers have included such notable names as Arcelor Mittal, BaoSteel, Elkem, Griffin Wheel (railroad wheels), Samsung Electronics, and ThyssenKrupp Steel.

-The company services customers in about 65 countries through its 11 manufacturing facilities located on five continents.
-It currently has the capacity to manufacture approximately 220,000 metric tons of graphite electrodes annually.
-GrafTech gets 70% of its total sales from outside the US.
+The company services customers in about 70 countries through its 18 manufacturing facilities located on four continents.
+It currently has the capacity to manufacture approximately 195,000 metric tons of graphite electrodes annually.
+GrafTech gets about 75% of its total sales from outside the US.

 Engineered Solutions comprises advanced graphite materials and natural graphite products.
 Advanced graphite materials include primary products, which are sold to customers for further processing (such as steel railroad car wheels).
 Natural graphite products consist of flexible graphite and electronic thermal management solutions used in electronics, power generation, automotive, petrochemical, and transportation industries.